NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1b_sdr_weather_qa.md

 ## Recap

-In this lesson you learned how to read in Weather Quality Information from the Surface Directional Reflectance (SDR) QA bands in GEE.
-You learned to mask data to keep only data collected in the cleares sky conditions (<10% cloud cover), and plot the three weather quality classes.
+In this lesson you learned how to read in Weather Quality Information from the Reflectance QA bands in GEE.
+You learned to mask data to keep only data collected in the clearest sky conditions (<10% cloud cover), and plot the three weather quality classes.
 You also learned how to find the other QA bands, and following a similar approach could explore each of these bands similarly.
 Filtering by the weather quality is an important first pre-processing step to working with NEON hyperspectral data, and is essential for interpreting the data and carrying out subsequent data analysis.

 ## Get Lesson Code